andreypopp/reactdown/index.md

-The following Webpack configuration would suit the needs and would allow to compile any `*.md` file into JavaScript modules which then could be imported and processed liek regular React components:
+The following Webpack configuration would suit the needs and would allow to compile any `*.md` file into JavaScript modules which then could be imported and processed like regular React components:

 ..ref webpack-config